slightech/MYNT-SDK-IOS/doc/readme_en.md

 ```

 ### @property (nonatomic, assign, readonly) MYNTClickValue click;
-> The value of the click.
+> The value of the operation: click.

 ```
 mynt.click
 ```

 ### @property (nonatomic, assign, readonly) MYNTClickValue doubleClick;
-> The value of the doubleclick.
+> The value of the operation: doubleclick.

 ```
 mynt.doubleClick
 ```

 ### @property (nonatomic, assign, readonly) MYNTClickValue tripleClick;
-> The value of the tripleclick.
+> The value of the operation: tripleclick.

 ```
 mynt.tripleClick
 ```

 ### @property (nonatomic, assign, readonly) MYNTClickValue hold;
-> The value of the hold.
+> The value of the operation: hold.

 ```
 mynt.hold
 ```

 ### @property (nonatomic, assign, readonly) MYNTClickValue clickHold;
-> The value of the click + hold.
+> The value of the operation: click + hold.

 ```
 mynt.clickHold